paraswap/paraswap-subgraph/README.md

 ### About the Subgraph
 This subgraph dynamically tracks **all the transactions** (swaps) made via Paraswap on the **Polygon** (matic) chain.
 This subgraph supports Paraswap v4 and the latest v5 release.

->You can query the subgraph via GraphQL from the legacy explorer [here](https://thegraph.com/legacy-explorer/subgraph/paraswap/paraswap-subgraph)
+> You can query the subgraph via GraphQL from the legacy explorer [here](https://thegraph.com/hosted-service/subgraph/paraswap/paraswap-subgraph-polygon).

 ### Instructions to run locally
 #### Setup Graph Node